 “As a designer in Taiwan, I always thought my life would be centered on the screen.
 When I came here, I started to notice there are no boundaries in design.
 We can use the same processes we utilize while designing to solve design problems.
 That's why it’s called interdisciplinary design.”

 Sun works as a user interface designer at Lenovo.
-Her long-term goal is to become an expert in her area, and find opportunities to continue learning and give back.
+Her long-term goal is to become the team leader for a user experience.

 “I just finished my thesis in May,” Sun said.
 “It is about how can we use technology to make Taiwanese family life easier and help the family connect with each other.
 Since then, I’ve also been doing some freelance work, most are mobile applications.